zapaiamarce/next-base-project/README.md

 ## Directory structure

-In general one level of directories is all you need.
+In general two levels of directories is all you need.
 Layer -> Component

 Eg.: